AbhijeetRPatil/ML_Islets/README.md

 This folder contains all the scripts used to generate the figures and tables in the manuscript.

 ## Publication to cite
 Patil et al. (2024)  Modeling Type 1 Diabetes progression using machine-learning and single-cell transcriptomic measurements in human islets.
 Cell Reports Medicine 2024 (Accepted in principle).
+Link/DOI will be updated soon.